nreece6/ORM-E-Commerce-Backend/README.md

 You must have node.js, the express package, the mysql2 package, and the sequilize package installed to run this application.

 SQL credentials have been witheld.
+Create a .env pointing to your own SQL credentials.
 Run MySQL, source the schema

 ```
 source db/schema.sql